-On display for Black History Month is a selection of wire sculptures created in 2005 for New-York Historical’s landmark exhibition Slavery in New York.
+On display is a selection of wire sculptures created in 2005 for New-York Historical’s landmark exhibition Slavery in New York.
 While research at the time uncovered the names of the first Africans brought to New Amsterdam by the Dutch in 1627 as slaves, there was no way to ascertain these peoples’ actual physical details.
 In fact, not a single image of a black New Yorker survives from the period before 1796.
 Brooklyn artist Deryck Fraser was commissioned to develop a series of wire sculptures that would evoke, rather than represent the city’s earliest Africans.
 For the most part, the sculptures conveyed the work in which these early Africans were engaged—hefting timber and carrying a load of wood.
 The reinstallation of five of these sculptures pays tribute to these early enslaved New Yorkers, who bequeathed so much to us, including some of the most visible landmarks of our city, for example, the Wall on Wall Street and Trinity Church.

 Exhibitions at New-York Historical are made possible by Dr. Agnes Hsu-Tang and Oscar Tang, the Saunders Trust for American History, the Seymour Neuman Endowed Fund, the New York City Department of Cultural Affairs in partnership with the City Council, and the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
 WNET is the media sponsor.